 - Applying site columns

-As it improves the usability of sites across the hub, this feature has already made it much easier for users to reorganize sites around new hubs when teams reorganize or when projects change.
-There’s no longer any need for a cutover or a loss of visibility because site owners or IT can reassociate their sites to meet the changes in organizational structure.
+Because it improves the usability of sites across the hub, this feature has already made it much easier for users to reorganize sites around new hubs when teams reshuffle or when projects change.
+There’s no longer any need for a cutover or a loss of visibility, because site owners or IT can reassociate their sites to meet the changes in organizational structure.
 When they’re ready, they detach existing sites from the old hub or classic parent site and attach them to the new hub, automatically inheriting the new hub’s design and settings.

 Building intranet sites on a reliable and agile foundation

 Our approach to modern design and functionality in SharePoint Online is dependent on a number of foundational features and functions within SharePoint Online and the greater Office 365 landscape.
 We’re taking advantage of several aspects of modern SharePoint functionality to make the intranet site experience even better for our users.